-To fill the unmet need and to help rectify the gender imbalance in software development, Washington needs a software development academy that prepares women for productive roles in technical positions.
+To fill the unmet need and to help rectify the gender imbalance in software development, Washington needs a software development academy that prepares underrepresented people for productive roles in technical positions.
 Ada Developers Academy is the solution.

 Who is Ada, anyway?

 Ada Lovelace was the first programmer.
 She worked with Charles Babbage on the construction and programming of the Analytical Engine.
 Although not implemented in her lifetime, her program to calculate a series of Bernoulli numbers was found to be functional and bug-free.

 Ada Developers Academy is designed to be an inclusive, positive learning environment.
 Everyone is welcome, regardless of sexual orientation, disability, physical appearance, education, age, race, or religion.
 All women (cis and trans) and people with non-binary gender who feel a part of women's community are encouraged to apply.

 This project was supported by Grant No. 53-50 M09018N awarded by National Telecommunication and Information Agency.
 Points of view on this website are those of the author and do not necessarily represent the official position or policies of the National Telecommunications and Information Agency.
 Grant funds are administered by the Broadband Office, Washington State Department of Commerce.

 Women and people of non-binary gender are underserved by traditional technology education in high school and college.
-Ada is a way for women to break into software development, raise their salaries, and contribute in meaningful ways to the future of tech.Elise Worthy, Ada Co-Founder
+Ada is a way for them to break into software development, raise their salaries, and contribute in meaningful ways to the future of tech.Elise Worthy, Ada Co-Founder